usnistgov/ARIAC_docs/docs/pages/evaluation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Four good cells with individual voltages in specification
+* All cells properly oriented with correct polarity
 * Total module voltage within tolerance
 * Bottom and top shells properly installed and secured
 * All six welds completed successfully: